MangoMirage/captain-kitty-one-ear/the-may-cow.md

 Onboard ship, Pepperbeak made a fresh batch of steaming hot golden mango soup which all the crew and Mary enjoyed while sitting around brightly burning braziers.
 Wide eyes and much laughter unfolded as Kitty told the rest of the crew about their near escape from the fierce May Cow.

 Eventually, the sun began to rise and Kitty rowed a sleepy Mary back to shore, making sure she got home all right.
-Onshore they said their goodbyes and as Kitty started to walk away, she turned and tossed a mango to Mary.
+Onshore they said their goodbyes and, as Kitty started to walk away, she turned and tossed a mango to Mary.
 Mary caught the mango, looking surprised.
 With a wink, Kitty said, "Na worry, Mary.
 A gift - not stolen, this time!"
 And, with a chuckle, Kitty rowed back to The Mango Mirage and her adventurous life on the high seas.

 <hr>